lemuscanovas/synoptReg/README.md

 Overview
 --------

-**synoptReg** is an open source package fot computing synoptic climate classifications and spatial regionalizations of environmental data.
+**synoptReg** is an open source package for computing synoptic climate classifications and spatial regionalizations of environmental data.

 Installation
 ------------